2024 Winners Announced

 Sacramento, CA – The Caring for Our Watersheds proposal writing contest challenges students to research their local watershed, identify an environmental concern and come up with a realistic solution.
 Students with the top ten proposals of nearly 400 that were reviewed presented their ideas to a panel of community judges.
 First place is $1,000 cash to the winning team and $1,000 cash to the winning team’s school.
 In total, over $27,000 in prize and implementation money is available to students and schools who participate in the program.
 Finalists were from the following high schools: Colusa, Del Oro, Foresthill, Mira Loma, Pioneer, Rio Americano, and Sierra Academy of Expeditionary Learning.
 Caring for Our Watersheds is joint program of Nutrien and the Center for Land-Based Learning.

-Jake Mann is proud to place first in the 2017 Caring for our Watersheds contest for his proposal to restore native vegetation on a heavily eroded section of stream bank along Secret Ravine Creek, a stream that is still host to spawning populations of Chinook Salmon and Steelhead.
+Jake is proud to place first in the 2017 Caring for our Watersheds contest for his proposal to restore native vegetation on a heavily eroded section of stream bank along Secret Ravine Creek, a stream that is still host to spawning populations of Chinook Salmon and Steelhead.
 The plantings would help to stabilize the bank and reduce excess sediment delivery to the creek, thereby protecting aquatic habitat.

 For first place in the contest, Jake won $1,000 for himself and $1,000 for his school, Del Oro High School.
 In total, students compete for over $6,000 cash rewards and participating schools are eligible for over $11,000 cash rewards.
 Nutrien also provides $10,000 in funding to help implement students’ ideas.